MichaelCoffey7/A/README.md

-Omega developed by STEM Series Scientific Manuals
+Arc developed by Arctura

-<->

-Description:

-Omega is particle physics simulation software.

-<->
+Version: 1.0

+Description: A program to simulate the motion of particles in a 3D space

 Technical Specifications: